A new year. A time to take stock.

 Then engage questions about your future:

-- Specifically, what is it that I wish to focus on or experience in the coming year?
+- Specifically, what is it that I wish to focus on in the coming year?

-- If I could sum up all my desires and longings in one simple statement spoken from the highest aspect of myself, what would it be?
+- If I could sum up all my desires and longings in a straightforward statement spoken from the highest aspect of myself, what would it be?

 Then I choose three words to focus my days (thanks Brendon Burchard) for each day of the year.
 I write these intention words on each daily journal entry and slip them into my iPod as a daily reminder too.